IBM/aspera-cli/docs/README.md

 ### Proxy

-There are several types of network connections, each of them use a different mechanism to define a (forward) **proxy**:
+There are several types of network connections, each of them uses a different mechanism to define a (forward) **proxy**:

 - REST calls (APIs) and HTTP Gateway
 - `ascp` WSS and Legacy Aspera HTTP/S Fallback